Soumodwip-Mondal/spotify_data_analysis_using_postgresSQL/README.md

 # Spotify data analysis using postgresSQL#
-In this project  we will analysize the spotify data available in kaggel The dataset is avialevel in kaggel || [Link](https://www.kaggle.com/datasets/sanjanchaudhari/spotify-dataset)
+In this project  we will analysize the spotify data.
+The dataset is avialevel in kaggel || [Link](https://www.kaggle.com/datasets/sanjanchaudhari/spotify-dataset)